AKSW/RDFUnit/README.md

 1. Get the namespaces out of them and try to dereference all that exist in [LOV](http://lov.okfn.org)
 1. Run our [Test Generators](https://github.com/AKSW/RDFUnit/wiki/Patterns-Generators) on the schemas and generate RDFUnit Test cases
 1. Run the RDFUnit test cases on the dataset
-1. You get a results report in html (be default) but you can request it in [RDF](http://rdfunit.aksw.org/ns/core#) or even multiple serializations with e.g.  `-o html,turtle,jsonld`
+1. You get a results report in html (by default) but you can request it in [RDF](http://rdfunit.aksw.org/ns/core#) or even multiple serializations with e.g.  `-o html,turtle,jsonld`

 You can also run:
 ```console